metamn/react/content/blog/on-graphql/index.md

 date: "2019-10-10"
 ---

 Easy to use on the front-end.
-More complicated to model and scale.
+More complicated to architect and scale.

 <!--more-->